BDSM Collars: Meanings, Types & Ceremony Ideas

 Voices from the community (Reddit)

-Not everyone agrees on what a collar “should” mean.
-That’s the point: you decide.
+Not everyone agrees on what a collar “should” mean, and that’s something we see across our own community too: you decide.

 "Collars are just collars until you decide they are play… meaning is unique to the two people using them." -- r/polyamory user